Triplon mean-field analysis of an antiferromagnet with degenerate Shastry-Sutherland ground states: Introduction

-A difficult question that arises in the studies of such problems is the nature of quantum phase transition between the magnetically ordered (say, N\'eel) and the dimer (say, columnar) phases.
-For example, in the $J_1$-$J_2$ model, it is predicted by some to be a weak first order transition.~\cite{Kuklov2004, Sirker2006, Kruger2006} However, within a field-theoretic framework, Senthil \emph{et al.} proposed some years ago a generic scenario that goes beyond the Landau-Ginzburg-Wilson paradigm.~\cite{Senthil2004, Senthil2004a} They proposed the possibility of a continuous quantum phase transition between a dimer and a magnetically ordered phase without using order parameter notions.
-Instead, the concept of ``deconfined'' quantum criticality in which free spinons at the quantum critical point act as the essential degrees of freedom is put forward.
-Motivated by this remarkable suggestion, many quantum spin models have been constructed and investigated.~\cite{Batista2004, Sandvik2007, Gelle2008, Rakesh2008, Rakesh2009} The signatures of a deconfined quantum critical transition seem to have been observed in a SU(2)-invariant spin-1/2 multiple-spin exchange model on the square lattice.~\cite{Sandvik2007} However there is no finality yet.
-There are, for example, counter suggestions wherein a ring-exchange model, which breaks the Landau-Ginzburg-Wilson framework, shows a first order phase transition.~\cite{Batista2004}
+In most generic models, an exact dimer ground state is elusive.
+The spin-$\frac{1}{2}$ $J_1$-$J_2$ Heisenberg antiferromagnet model on square lattice, one of the generic models, shows the existence of N\'eel and collinear (or stripe) magnetically ordered phases in it.
+Classically, the phase transition between these phases occurs at the `MG point' $\alpha=2$.
+But due to quantum fluctuations and frustration, a quantum paramagnetic phase appears in the intermediate region $0.4\lesssim J_2/J_1\lesssim 0.6$~\cite{Chakravarty1989, Sachdev1990, Poilblanc1991, Schulz1996, Oitmaa1996, Singh1999, Capriotti2001, Sushkov2001, Richter2010}.
+Although there are many different views on the nature of this phase, the majority of opinions suggest that it is a columnar-dimer (CD) singlet phase~\cite{Sachdev1990, Poilblanc1991, Singh1999, Sushkov2001}.
+The type of quantum phase transition between a magnetically ordered phase (say, N\'eel) and a dimer phase (say, columnar) is also an important aspect of investigation.
+For instance, in the $J_1$-$J_2$ model, it is suggested by some researchers to be a weak first order transition~\cite{Kuklov2004, Sirker2006, Kruger2006}.
+However, within a field-theoretic framework, Senthil \emph{et al.}~\cite{Senthil2004, Senthil2004a} have proposed a generic scenario for a continuous quantum phase transition in such cases.
+They describe it not in terms of the usual order parameters as required in the Landau–Ginzburg theory but using the ``deconfined" quantum criticality notion in which the free spinons at the quantum critical point act as the essential degrees of freedom.
+With inspiring by this remarkable suggestion, many quantum spin models have been constructed and investigated to check this scenario~\cite{Batista2004, Sandvik2007, Gelle2008, Kumar2008, Kumar2009}.
+The signatures of such a deconfined quantum critical transition seem to have been observed in a spin-$\frac{1}{2}$ multiple-spin exchange model on the square lattice~\cite{Sandvik2007}.
+However, there is no finality yet on its occurrence in a wider set of model problems.
+There also exist counterexamples such as a ring-exchange model that breaks the Landau-Ginzburg framework, but shows a first order phase transition~\cite{Batista2004}.